Step 1: Wood Deck Overview

 Pick a solid 2×6 for the “hanger board” that supports the stringers (Photos 14 and 15).
 Screw it to the deck rim joist with at least four screws.
 Most of the stair support is provided by the skirts, so make sure you screw them to the hanger board with two 3-in. deck screws at each side and toe-screw them to the deck rim.
 Attach the treated stringers to the skirts with 2-1/2 in. deck screws from the inside where they won’t be seen.

 Tack a spacer board (the length of the hanger board) to the bottom risers and use it to align and square the stringers.
 Then toe-screw the stringers to the landing.
-Toe-screw the skirt bottoms to the decking when they’re square to the deck and evenly spaced.
+Toe-screw the skirt bottoms to the decking rails when they’re square to the deck and evenly spaced.
 Add the middle stringers (Photo 15) and then cut and nail the risers to the stringers so the tops are flush with the tops of the treads.
 Then anchor the newel post to the bottom outside as shown in Photo 16.
 The blocking is essential for making the post solid and strong, and it also supports the notched treads.

-Step 8: Installing the guard and hand rails
+Step 8: Installing the guard and hand rails of the wood deck railing

 Photo 17: Rip the rails so they shed water